 - 1. Regular attendance is expected.
 You are expected to know lecture contents and announcements.
 I reserve the right to have surprise quizzes, each quiz being 2% of the semester grade taken from the 80% allocated to exams. - 2.
-Lecture notes and sample code for various algorithms are on the course web page http://ranger.uta.edu/~weems/NOTES2320/cse2320.html. - 3.
+The course web page is: http://ranger.uta.edu/~weems/NOTES2320/cse2320.html. - 3.
 You are expected to have read the assigned readings by the specified date.
 Lectures will review and augment the material, but will also consider exercises from the book. - 4.
 CHEATING YOU ARE EXPECTED TO KNOW UNIVERSITY POLICIES.
-If you are suspected of cheating, the matter must go through university channels outside of the CSE Department. - a.
+If you are suspected of cheating, the matter must go through university channels outside of the CSE Department.

 Academic Integrity Policy: It is the policy of the University of Texas at Arlington to uphold and support standards of personal honesty and integrity for all students consistent with the goals of a community of scholars and students seeking knowledge and truth.
 Furthermore, it is the policy of the University to enforce these standards through fair and objective procedures governing instances of alleged dishonesty, cheating, and other academic/non-academic misconduct.